merissab44/CollegeRate/README.md

 How was this built?

 The front-end of the app was built using flask and bootstrap.
 Anything visible to the user was created with bootstrap and any in app handling was made with flask.
-We also deployed our beta version to heroku.

 What’s next for the site?